Riga is Latvia’s vibrant capital – home to around 650,000 people, around a third of the country’s population.

 Riga Central Market is set inside several repurposed German zeppelin hangars with Art Deco and Neoclassicism designs.

 Shop here for picnic food before venturing to Bastejkalna Park or simply visit to admire the innovative architecture.
 It’s also a great opportunity to take in local life in Latvia, and admire the foods produced from its lands.

-Discover all Things Art Nouveau in Riga
+Discover Art Nouveau in the city of Riga

-Museum Riga Art Nouveau Centre is the only place in the Baltic States dedicated to all things Art Nouveau.
+Museum Riga Art Nouveau Centre is the only place in the Baltic States dedicated to all Art Nouveau.

 This museum is a haven for all history and architecture enthusiasts.

 In addition to buildings, the museum showcases Art Nouveau objects ranging from furniture and crockery to interior design and clothing.
 Riga is a Mecca for fans of this artistic and architectural style and makes for some great Riga sightseeing

 Following your museum tour, take a walk along adjoining Albert Street – a veritable outdoor art gallery lined with impressive Art Nouveau houses – many of which are listed as state monuments.

-Experience Latvian National Opera Performances
+Experience Latvian National Opera performances

-Set amidst picturesque parks and trickling ornate fountains, the theatre was founded in 1912 and impressive both inside and out.
+Set amidst picturesque parks and trickling ornate fountains, the theatre was founded in 1912 and is impressive both inside and out.

 Gilded balconies and seats of red velvet sweep in a horseshoe around the stage where opera singers share their craft and orchestras accompany with melodic precision.